French and Francophone Studies

 The CEFR has established general descriptions of language ability in the four competencies (writing, speaking, listening and reading).

-The Department of French Studies has adapted the CEFR language descriptors and adjusted all language units of study to correspond to internationally recognised standards.
+The Department of French and Francophone Studies has adapted the CEFR language descriptors and adjusted all language units of study to correspond to internationally recognised standards.